 BSc and MSc students: I am happy to supervise BSc and MSc thesis projects related to my research interests.
 Please contact me to discuss potential topics.

 PhD candidates: These positions are typically fully funded from the university, and are posted at the SLU website

 Postdocs: I am open to host new postdoctoral researchers who share my research interests and wish to apply for their own funding.
 Please contact me if you are interested in working on an application together.

-I am leading the course Tillämpad Naturvårdsbiologi (Applied Conservation biology), which is part of the BSc programme in Biology and Environmental Sciences.
+I am leading the courses Tillämpad Naturvårdsbiologi (Applied Conservation biology, BSc level), and Forest Conservation Biology (MSc level).

-I also teach on other courses in ecology and conservation biology at BSc and MSc levels.
+I also teach in other courses in ecology, conservation biology and field botany.

 My current research interests include: